Quantum Dropout: On and Over the Hardness of Quantum Approximate Optimization Algorithm

 \emph{Results} \textemdash First, we apply regular QAOA on typical simpler and harder NAE3SAT problems, whose results are summarized in Fig. \ref{fig:n16_qaoa}.
+Our QAOA employs the LBFGS algorithm with a learning rate of 0.01.
 Indeed, QAOA is successful on a simpler problem $\hat{H}^{E}_{C}$, with the ground state's weight tending to $100\%$ as the circuit depth increases; however, such success is less exciting as SA also achieves $\boldsymbol{s}_{gs}$ with a high probability of $\sim 100\%$.
 On the other hand, QAOA performs no better than SA on a harder problem $\hat{H}^{H}_{C}$, and to make the matter worse, a deeper circuit hardly improves its performance and may even become harmful, as more and more weights get stuck in low-lying excited states.
-These behaviors are general to other simpler and harder problems as well.
+Further, our initializations following heuristics with a linear adiabatic schedule do not help with the difficulties.
+These behaviors are general to other simpler and harder problems as well; see Appendix A.

-As the problem difficulty, and more fundamentally, its energy landscape enters QAOA from both the (driving layers of) quantum circuit and the cost function aspects, we study their relative impact by assigning different yet consistent problems to the quantum circuit and the cost function.
-We have reasoned previously that $\boldsymbol{s}_{gs}$ needs to be consistent between the quantum circuit and the cost function and show failure examples due to the incompatibility in the Supplemental Materials.
-Here, we perform a cross test, where the problem $\hat{H}_{C'}$ used in the quantum circuit may differ from $\hat{H}_{C}$ in the cost function, and $\hat{H}_{C'}, \hat{H}_{C} = \hat{H}^E_{C}, \hat{H}^H_{C}$, the simpler and harder problems studied in Fig. \ref{fig:n16_qaoa}.
-We summarize the convergence of $\ket{\mixParam, \drvParam}$ towards $\ket{\boldsymbol{s}_{gs}}$ in Fig. \ref{fig:crossloss} as a measure of QAOA performance.
-The QAOA performs overwhelmingly well as long as the quantum circuit engages a simpler problem $\hat{H}_{C'} = \hat{H}^E_C$, and vice versa, while the cost function $\hat{H}_{C}$ plays a relatively minor role, which demonstrates that the quantum circuits is the bottleneck and should be our main target of simplification.
+As a given problem enters both the quantum circuit and the cost function of QAOA, to locate the difficulty, we perform a cross test where the problem $\hat{H}_{C'} = \hat{H}^E_{C}, \hat{H}^H_{C}$ used in the quantum circuit may differ from $\hat{H}_{C} = \hat{H}^E_{C}, \hat{H}^H_{C}$ in the cost function.
+We note that $ \hat{H}^E_{C}, \hat{H}^H_{C}$, as studied in Fig. \ref{fig:n16_qaoa}, are relatively simpler and harder yet possess a consistent $\bm{s}_{gs}$ - QAOA generally fails when these two problems are incompatible, see Appendix C. We summarize the convergence of $\ket{\mixParam, \drvParam}$ towards $\ket{\boldsymbol{s}_{gs}}$ in Fig. \ref{fig:crossloss} as a measure of difficulty QAOA faces.
+The QAOA performs well as long as the quantum circuit engages a simpler problem $\hat{H}_{C'} = \hat{H}^E_C$, and vice versa, while the cost function $\hat{H}_{C}$ plays a relatively minor role, which demonstrates that the quantum circuits is the bottleneck and should be our main target of simplification.